 We got three phone today calls from UBER Drivers needing a drug test so I am not sure if UBER is now requiring drug testing.
-In any event, National Drug Screening can provide drug testing for UBER drivers with same day fast and easy service.
+In any event, National Drug Screening can provide drug testing for UBER or LYFT drivers with same day fast and easy service.

 We received phone calls today from New York City, Lost Angeles and Atlanta for drug test requests for UBER drivers.
 These drug screens were performed today at our local facilities in those cities: